Please read this document before signing up or paying for the STV Exam.

 A minimum score of 75% on each part of the test is required in order to pass and receive your Spanish Translator Verification Certificate.

 If you were to fail your first attempt at passing the test, you would be entitled to take the test again for an extra $10.00 USD within two (2) months of your first attempt.
 If you retake the test more than two months after your first failed attempt, you would have to pay the full fee of $65 USD again.
 If you were to fail your second test attempt, you have the option of taking it for a third time, no later than two (2) months from the date that you failed the first attempt for an additional $10 USD.
 If you were to fail the test for a third time, you would not be allowed to take it again for one (1) year after the date when you took the test for the first time.
 After a year, you can pay the full $49 fee and retake the test.
 Keep in mind that test questions will change regularly, and the test may not be the same any two times that you take it.

-The fee for taking the exam (both parts) is $52.00 USD (for a limited time, regular price $65) and must be paid before the exam is taken.
+The fee for taking the exam (both parts) is $65.00 USD and must be paid before the exam is taken.
 After your payment is processed, you will receive an email within three business days offering you a choice of upcoming test dates.
 Exams are given four to six times a month, usually on Fridays and Saturdays.
 You will be offered exam dates that will provide you with at least one week to prepare for the exam.
 If you are already fully proficient in both Spanish and English, this should be more than enough time to prepare.
 Please reply to your welcome email as soon as you can and let us know your preferred test date.
 Your welcome email will also include a copy of the STV Exam Study Guide.

 On the night before your test date, you will receive another email which will include a link to the Classmarker website, along with a username and password that you can use to access the exam on the designated date (the exam is not given on our own website).
 Once you complete the exam, STV will be notified and we will then grade the exam.